jotaki/zknock/win32/README.md

 A Simple port knocking client for 64-bit Windows.

 # Support
-Appears to work on 64-bit Windows 7, unsure about other platforms.
+Appears to work on 64-bit Windows 7, unsure about other versions.

 # Word on status
 This is incomplete, and a bit crufty in some areas.